anthraXbogdan/sales-tracker-demoProject/README.md

-# sales-tracker-demoProject
+# sales-tracking
-JavaScript demo project
+Tracking sales for the start-up PetSideStory